attack-monkey/App-Wide-Functional-JS/README.md

 State is represented by pure data-objects (no methods).
 This reduces the need for classes, since objects don't have methods and don't require extending.
 Less classes and extensions means less complexity.
-There is much less of a need for one object to reference another, meaning less errors, and easier tracking of changes to state.
+There is much less of a need for objects to reference other objects, meaning less errors, and easier tracking of changes to state.
 State changes are immutable ... `e.g. newState = myFunction(state)`, again meaning less errors.

 ## The Functional Frontend

 The Functional Frontend separates State from Function.

-The function in this case is that which generates the **view** in entirity - let's call it the `viewEngine`.
+The function in this case is that which generates the **view** in entirity - let's call it `mainComponent`.

 This could be expressed with something like...